Triptorelin (Trelstar LA® and Trelstar Depot®)

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink’s section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.

 There have been rare reports of serious allergic reactions.
 Signs of an allergic reaction including chest pain, rash, flushing, itching, shortness of breath, fever and chills should be reported to your provider immediately.
 Patients with an allergy to other LHRH agonists should not use triptorelin.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.